AvramRobert/halfling/README.md

 <b>A word of caution:</b> this library is in its infancy.  <br />
 [![Clojars Project](https://img.shields.io/clojars/v/halfling.svg)](https://clojars.org/halfling)
 ## Usage
-The main abstraction in halfling is something called a `Task`.
+The main abstraction in halfling is something called a `Task`. <br />
-`Task` is essentially a wrapper around Clojure's `future`.
+`Task` is essentially a fancy wrapper around Clojure's `future`.

 ### Tasks
 Let's create some tasks: <br />